garden-io/garden/docs/using-garden/actions.md

 ## How it Works

-A Garden project is usually split up into the project-level configuration file, and several action-level configuration files, each in the root directory of the respective part of the project:
+A Garden project is usually split up into the project-level configuration file and several action-level configuration files, each in the root directory of the respective part of the project:

 ```console